Retrochalcone

 A retrochalcone is a chalcone-like compound in which the normally present hydroxy groups at the 2' and 6' positions are missing.
 The retrochalcone structure has a propenal bridge connected to two benzene rings at each end.
 The ring closest to the oxygen, is labelled with primed numbers, normally with a hydroxy group at the 4' position.
 This is the A ring.
 The ring closest to the double bond is numbered with simple digits starting from 1 at the bridge connection.
 This is the B ring.
 There is usually a hydroxy group at the 4 position.
 The retrochalcones are found naturally where they are derivatives of flavones.

 Retrochalcones can be classed as minor flavonoids.

 One example derivative is echinatin.
-It has systematic name (E)-1-(4-hydroxyphenol)-3-(3-methoxy-4-hydroxyphenol)-2-propen-1-one, or derived name 4',4-dihydroxy-2-methoxychalcone and was found in Glycyrrhiza echinata.
+It has systematic name (E)-1-(4-hydroxyphenol)-3-(3-methoxy-4-hydroxyphenol)-2-propen-1-one, or derived name 2′,4′-dihydroxy-4-methoxychalcone and was found in Glycyrrhiza echinata.